-I recently found myself the target of a sociopath named Paul.
+I recently found myself the target of a sociopath named Henry.
 For a month I was love-bombed, lied to, and mentally manipulated.
 Fortunately, due to my exposure to sociopathy in my childhood by a family member and extensive therapy for personal development and improvement, I soon recognised what was happening and was able to extricate myself from the situation.
 Others have not been so lucky and so far I am in contact with two other targets who were left with their lives ruined.
 I am also aware of numerous other victims suffering from the affects of PTSD which frequently sets in after a sociopathic dalliance has ended.
 I am one of the lucky ones who gets to walk away with only psychological damage.
 Oddly, watching movies about others suffering similarly has been somewhat cathartic and ultimately led me to put this list together.

 My enmity with Hollywood is no secret, but I have to admit that it has (perhaps due to introspection) managed to rather-well capture the evil face of sociopathy a number of times on film.
 This list looks at ten pictures that are particularly good at representing those inflicted with this illness and the carnage they leave behind them.
 WARNING: this list contains minor spoilers and offensive language.

 10 The Rules of Attraction